-If adjacent lanes of pavement are not even at the completion of a day's work, install traffic control devices as specified in this section.
+If pavement in adjacent lanes or the shoulder adjacent to an open lane is uneven at the completion of a day's work, install traffic control devices as specified in this section.

-Leave these devices in place until the pavement surface in the adjacent lanes is even.
+Leave these devices in place until the pavement surface in the adjacent lanes or shoulder are even.